 timestamp:August 27th 2017, 21:50:19.000 long_1:756,444 double_1:0 text_1:value_136 long_2:-3,839,872,295 double_2:-11.13 text_2:value_475 long_3:-73,775,372,011,896 double_3:-70,220.163 text_3:value_3 long_4:173,468,492,344,196 double_4:35,123.978 text_4:value_124 long_5:389,467,512,234,496 double_5:-20,10.312 text_5:value_1125

-Item Sub-item On-premises ELK Stack Log Service Latency Average write latency 40 ms 14 ms Storage Data volume of a replica 86 GB 58 GB Expansion rate: Data volume/Raw data size 172% 116%Note Log Service charges a total storage fee for 50 GB of data incurred in Log Service includes the fee incurred for writing 23 GB of compressed data and the fee incurred for 27 GB of indexes.Conclusions:
+Item Sub-item Self-built ELK stack Log Service Latency Average write latency 40 ms 14 ms Storage Data volume of a copy 86 GB 58 GB Expansion rate: Data volume/Raw data size 172% 116%Note The storage fee for 50 GB of data incurred in Log Service includes the fee incurred for writing 23 GB of compressed data and the fee incurred for 27 GB of indexes.Conclusions:

-- Log Service has a shorter data write latency than the ELK Stack.
+- Log Service has a lower data write latency than the ELK stack.

-- The data stored in Log Service occupies a smaller space than that in the on-premises ELK Stack.
-The size of raw data is 50 GB.
-The storage space expands because the test data is random.
-In most live-network scenarios, the storage space after compression is smaller than the size of raw data.
-The data stored in the on-premises ELK Stack expands to 86 GB, with an expansion rate of 172%, which is 58% higher than that in Log Service.
-For the ELK Stack, this expansion rate is approximate to the recommended value, where the storage space is 2.2 times the size of raw data.
+- The raw data size is 50 GB.
+The stored data volume expands because the test data is random.
+In most scenarios, the stored data volume after compression is smaller than the raw data size.
+The data stored in the self-built ELK stack expands to 86 GB.
+The expansion rate is 172%, which is 58% higher than that in Log Service.
+This expansion rate is approximate to 220% that is recommended when you write new data to the ELK stack.

-This test uses two common scenarios of log search and aggregation are used as an example: log query and aggregation.
-It calculates the average latency in the two scenarios when the number of concurrent requests is 1, 5, and 10, respectively.
+The two common scenarios of log search and aggregation are used as an example.
+The average latency is calculated in the two scenarios when the number of concurrent read requests is 1, 5, and 10, respectively.
 The two scenarios are as follows:

-SUM, and COUNT values of five numeric columns, and then sorts the calculated values
+the long data type and groups values of five numeric columns, and then sorts the calculated

 select count(long_1) as pv,sum(long_2),min(long_3),max(long_4),sum(long_5) group by text_1 order by pv desc limit 1000

-- Uses a GROUP BY clause on any text column of full data, calculates the AVG, MIN, MAX, SUM, and COUNT) on the five columns of the long data type and groups values of five numeric columns, and then sorts the calculated values by the COUNT value to obtain the first 1,000 results:
+- Performs aggregate functions (AVG, MIN, MAX, SUM, and COUNT) on the five columns of the long data type and groups values of five numeric columns, and then sorts the calculated values by the COUNT value to obtain the first 1,000 results:

 - Test results